 Although medical foods were once classified as drugs, they were reclassified as foods in 1983.
 As such, they do not require a prescription.
 In fact, medical foods do not get registered with the FDA nor reviewed or approved by the FDA — much like herbal and vitamin dietary supplements — although they are intended to be used under medical supervision.

+So what is a medical food?
 Legally, a medical food is a food intended to meet distinctive nutritional requirements of a disease or condition that can't be met by a normal diet.
 Examples of conditions that may require a medical food include inborn errors of metabolism, such as phenylketonuria, which are rare in the population but require significant restriction of particular amino acids and/or total protein.
 In contrast, conditions in which nutritional needs can be met by diet modification, such as diabetes and pregnancy, are generally not considered conditions for which medical foods can be marketed, according to FDA guidance.